Barrera's walk-off homer leads A's past Angels 4-3 – KION546

 Oakland had back-to-back twinbills at home against the Orioles on Aug.
 28-29 that season following rainouts earlier that month in Baltimore.

 “I got here at 8 this morning and I will be leaving here about 10:30 tonight.
 But it’s baseball, right?”
-A’s manager Mark Kotsay said.
+Kotsay said.
 “It’s it’s part of our game.”

 TRAINER’S ROOM